Applying for Bursaries

 - You may apply for a bursary once per academic term.

-- Decisions will be sent to your Dalhousie email address approximately two weeks after you submit your completed application.
+- Decisions will be sent to your Dalhousie email address approximately three weeks after the deadline.

 - If you missed the bursary deadline but find yourself in financial need, please contact the Awards and Financial Aid Office at firstname.lastname@example.org to explore your options.